MelvinHDZS/booking-system-C9-geolocation/0000-google-maps-api.md

 -   We don’t know how many experience in react our team members has.
 So we need to have in mind maybe the possibility of more **carry overs.**
 -   We don’t know how many experience in more big APIs like Google Maps our team members has.
 So we need to have in mind maybe the possibility of more **carry overs.**
 -   How partners are going to add in the map their point locations to future reservations by the users.
 Right now we didn’t see in the Figma design file any plans for it.
+- There’s gonna be an impact of time if we didn’t worked before with DB.
+That’s because there is a part of our proposals that we need to use information from the USERS TEAM DB.

 # Alternatives